 Euro Price Today

 The table below shows the percentage change of Euro (EUR) against listed major currencies today.
-Euro was the strongest against the US Dollar.
+Euro was the strongest against the Australian Dollar.

 USD